CreadDiscans/ServiceDesigner/TUTORIAL.md

 ### Reactstrap
 > ![ReactStrap](./asset/img/reactStrap.gif)
 > **ReactStrap** provides bootstrap component for React framework.
-> You can use _Bootstrap 4 components_ in this function.
+> * You can use _Bootstrap 4 components_ in this function.
-> You don't have to import each components whenever you use it!
+> * You don't have to import each components whenever you use it!
-> Just input the name of one of ReactStrap's components, and set property if you want.
+> * Just input the name of one of ReactStrap's components, and set property if you need.

 - [Reactstrap](https://reactstrap.github.io/) : React Bootstrap 4 components